alebausa/IH-teaching-facing-lesson/lesson.md

 > :clock10: 20 min

 - Objects are commonly used when there are several properties that belong to the same concept or unit of data
-- There are different ways of declaring objects
+- There are different ways to declare objects
 - We can access their properties via bracket notation or dot notation
-- There are different ways of knowing what keys does an object have
+- There are different methods to check whether an object has a specific key declared
-- There ways to reassign keys and values in an object an manipulate it
+- There are ways to reassign keys and values in an object and create new keys
-- Iterate with the <code>for in</code> method
+- Iterate through the object keys with the <code>for in</code> method

 <details>
   <summary> Click for code examples</summary>